M. M. Pallam Raju

-Mallipudi Mangapati Pallam Raju (born 24 January 1962) is an Indian politician and the former Union Minister for Human Resources Development in the Central Government.
+Mallipudi Mangapati Pallam Raju (born 24 January 1962) is an Indian politician who served as the Cabinet Minister for Human Resources Development and Minister of State for Defence in the Central Government.
 He is a member of the 9th, 14th and 15th Lok Sabha of India.
 He represented the Kakinada constituency of Andhra Pradesh and is a member of the Indian National Congress.

 Early life and education

 Pallam Raju was born at CBM-Christian Medical Centre, Pithapuram, East Godavari district of Andhra Pradesh, India.
 Born into a political family, he is the eldest among two children.
-His grandfather, Late Mallipudi Pallam Raju was a freedom fighter and his father Shri M.S.
-Sanjeevi Rao was a Union Minister in the Government of India (1982–1984).
+His grandfather, Late Mallipudi Pallam Raju was a freedom fighter and his father Shri M. S. Sanjeevi Rao was a Union Minister in the Government of India (1982–1984).

 He finished his schooling from The Hyderabad Public School, Begumpet (HPS), (1971–1979).
 He earned his undergraduate degree in Electronics & Communication Engineering from Andhra University, Visakhapatnam in 1983.
 He later earned an MBA from Fox School of Business and Management at Temple University in 1985.

 He was an NCC cadet and a keen sportsman.
 Pallam Raju represented his school and college in several athletic and football tournaments in the country.